There's Plenty of Room at the Bottom: Impact

 Toumey's analysis also includes comments from scientists in nanotechnology who say that "Plenty of Room" did not influence their early work, and most of them had not read it until a later date.

 Feynman's stature as a Nobel laureate and an important figure in 20th-century science helped advocates of nanotechnology.
 It provided a valuable intellectual link to the past.
-More concretely, his stature and concept of atomically precise fabrication played a role in securing funding for nanotechnology research, illustrated by President Clinton's January 2000 speech calling for a Federal program:
+More concretely, his stature and concept of atomically precise fabrication played a role in securing funding for nanotechnology research, illustrated by President Clinton's January 2000 speech calling for a federal program:

 The version of the Nanotechnology Research and Development Act that the House passed in May 2003 called for a study of the technical feasibility of molecular manufacturing, but this study was removed to safeguard funding of less controversial research before it was passed by the Senate and signed into law by President George W. Bush on December 3, 2003.

 In 2016, a group of researchers of TU Delft and INL reported the storage of a paragraph of Feynman's talk using binary code where every bit was made with a single atomic vacancy.
-Using a scanning tunnelling microscope to manipulate thousand of atoms, the researchers crafted the text:
+Using a scanning tunnelling microscope to manipulate thousands of atoms, the researchers crafted the text: